TrustbutVerify0/Multiple-Plate-Size-Dynamic-3d-Print/Readme.md

-in the same file as gcode_macro START_PRINT
+Now in the same file as you have your gcode_macro START_PRINT;

-Add these to your printer config - we are replacing the start_print macro so modify it to suit your printer;
+Add the GLOBAL CONFIGURATION VARIABLES to your printer config and replace your "gcode_macro START_PRINT" - as we are replacing  modify it to suit your printer;

 		#====================================================================
 		# GLOBAL CONFIGURATION VARIABLES